atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 iji

 S''
-tnoft expensive things she saw, because she liked them best— — she was not to pay any money down, she never confi 'dered price., nor reckoned what the things which pleased her would, cofl.
+tnoft expensive things she saw, because she liked them best----she was not to pay any money down, she never confi 'dered price., nor reckoned what the things which pleased her would, cofl.
 By this thoughtlcss way of proceeding.
 She filled her houle with all kinds of fur
 •ft
 nicure, quite in taste